SCRT-HQ/VaporShell/docs/glossary/Add-VSApplicationAutoScalingScalingPolicyCustomizedMetricSpecification.md

----
-layout: glossary
-title: Add-VSApplicationAutoScalingScalingPolicyCustomizedMetricSpecification
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSApplicationAutoScalingScalingPolicyCustomizedMetricSpecification

 ## SYNOPSIS
-Adds an AWS::ApplicationAutoScaling::ScalingPolicy.CustomizedMetricSpecification resource property to the template
+Adds an AWS::ApplicationAutoScaling::ScalingPolicy.CustomizedMetricSpecification resource property to the template.
+CustomizedMetricSpecification is a subproperty of TargetTrackingScalingPolicyConfiguration: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-applicationautoscaling-scalingpolicy-targettrackingscalingpolicyconfiguration.html that configures a customized metric for a target tracking scaling policy to use with Application Auto Scaling.

 ## SYNTAX